-Mande languages are typologically notable for their S-Aux-O-V word order at the clausal level (Koopman 1984; 1992; Creissels 2005; Nikitina
+Mande languages are typologically notable for their S-Aux-O-V word order at the clausal level (Koopman 1984; 1992; Creissels 2005; Nikitina 2011; Sande et al. 2019).
+The Aux position consists of a complex head marking tense, aspect, negation, and finiteness; it is preceded by the subject.
+All other VP adjuncts and arguments, including PPs and CPs, follow the verb.
+A simple clause is given below.

-&lt;sup>18 The names Marka and Dafing reflect distinct ethnic identities within the Marka-Dafing speaking community.
+&lt;sup>17 The names Marka and Dafing reflect distinct ethnic identities within the Marka-Dafing speaking community.

-&lt;sup>19 The data in this paper represent the speech and intuitions of the second author, working collaboratively with the first author for a five-year period from 2016-2021.
+&lt;sup>18 The data in this paper represent the speech and intuitions of the second author, working collaboratively with the first author for a five-year period from 2016-2021.
 Marka-Dafing is the second author's primary language, and is spoken at home with her family, along with Dyula.
 Marka-Dafing is also the language of her ancestral village which she visits regularly.
 The second author was actively using this language in Burkina Faso during various stages of the collaboration.
 Nevertheless, it is an acknowledged limitation of these data that they are primarily based on the judgments of a single native speaker.